|59676-0610-XX Yondelis 1 MG SOLR (JANSSEN PRODUCTS)|

 Response to treatment is indicated by stabilization of disease or decrease in size of tumor or tumor spread

-Absence of unacceptable toxicity from the drug such as cardiomyopathy, rhabdomyolysis, hepatotoxicity and/or severe hepatic impairment, capillary leak syndrome (CPS), severe neutropenia/neutropenic sepsis, etc.
+Absence of unacceptable toxicity from the drug such as cardiomyopathy, rhabdomyolysis, hepatotoxicity and/or severe hepatic impairment, capillary leak syndrome (CPS), severe neutropenia/neutropenic sepsis, extravasation resulting in tissue necrosis, etc.

-Left ventricular ejection fraction (LVEF) has not had an absolute decrease from baseline ≥ 10% and is not below the lower limit of normal (LLN) and the patient does not have symptomatic LVEF changes.
+Left ventricular ejection fraction (LVEF) has not had an absolute decrease from baseline ≥ 15% or is not below the lower limit of normal (LLN) with an absolute decrease of ≥ 5% and the individual does not have symptomatic LVEF changes.

 DOSAGE & ADMINISTRATION

-1.5 mg/m² administered intravenously (IV) over 24 hours through a central venous line every 21 days (0.9 mg/m² in patients with moderate hepatic impairment)
+1.5 mg/m² administered intravenously (IV) over 24 hours through a central venous line every 21 days until disease progression or unacceptable toxicity

 LENGTH OF AUTHORIZATION